yamcs/yamcs-studio/README.md

 - All error signs should now be resolved.
 If not, try right-clicking the yamcs-studio project and choose `Maven > Update Project Configuration`.

-- Open `yamcs-studio.product` found in the project `org.yamcs.studio.repository`.
+- Open one of the `*.product` files found in the project `org.yamcs.studio.repository`.

-- Click `Launch an Eclipse Application`.
+- Click `Synchronize` followed by `Launch an Eclipse Application`.

 ### CI Status